MicrosoftDocs/windows-itpro-docs/windows/deployment/update-boot-image.md

     ---

-For a list of all available WinPE optional components including descriptions for each component, see [WinPE Optional Components](/windows-hardware/manufacture/desktop/winpe-add-packages--optional-components-reference?view=windows-11#winpe-optional-components).
+For a list of all available WinPE optional components including descriptions for each component, see [WinPE Optional Components](/windows-hardware/manufacture/desktop/winpe-add-packages--optional-components-reference#winpe-optional-components).

 > [!IMPORTANT]
 >
 > When adding optional components, make sure to install optional components that are prerequisites of other optional components.
-Additionally, make sure that the prerequisite is installed firts.
-For more information on adding optional components, see [WinPE Optional Components (OC) Reference: How to add Optional Components](/windows-hardware/manufacture/desktop/winpe-add-packages--optional-components-reference?view=windows-11#how-to-add-optional-components).
+Additionally, make sure that the prerequisite is installed first.
+For more information on adding optional components, see [WinPE Optional Components (OC) Reference: How to add Optional Components](/windows-hardware/manufacture/desktop/winpe-add-packages--optional-components-reference#how-to-add-optional-components).

 > [!IMPORTANT]
 >